vpenso/saltstack-example/README.md

-# SaltStack with Docker Examples
+# SaltStack and Docker: Examples

 List of components used in this project: